earthstar-project/earthstar/docs/specification.md

 >
 > Peers can selectively sync only certain documents.
 Starting a path with a descriptive name like `/wiki/` makes it easy to sync only wiki documents and ignore the rest.
 It also lets apps easily ignore data from other apps.

+Sometimes this will represent a data type that many apps will support; sometimes it will be named after a specific app.

+Consider including a version number in the path representing the version of the data format, like `/wiki-v1/` or `/wiki/v1/`.

+Consider choosing a unique name for your app's data, like `/magic-todo-list/` instead of an obvious choice like `/todos/`, to avoid accidental collision with other apps you might not even know about.

+## File Extensions

 The last path segment SHOULD have a file extension to help applications know how to interpret the data.
+For example, plain text documents should have paths ending in `.txt` and data encoded as JSON should have paths ending in `.json`.

 There is no way to explicitly signal that document content is binary (encoded as base64).
 Applications will need to guess based on the file extension.

+See the [Content](#content) section for more details on base64 encoding of binary data.

 # Documents and Their Fields

-An example document shown as JSON, though it can exist in many serialization formats:
+This example document is shown as JSON though it can exist in many serialization formats:

 ```json
 {